-Soliciting funds or donations is only allowed on behalf of a politician, political party or tax-exempt charity when the tax exempt status, charity or tax exemption number is clearly stated on the ad's destination.
+Soliciting funds or donations is allowed only on behalf of a politician, political party or tax-exempt charity and only when the tax exempt status, charity or tax exemption number is clearly stated on the ad's destination.

 Ads for free desktop software must include the name of the specific software being advertised and lead to the authoritative online distribution source for the software.

 Examples (non-exhaustive): Executable files (such as .exe, .dmg, zipped files, extensions, plug-ins, add-ons, desktop applications) that can run on desktop computers, laptops or notebooks and do not require payment information to download; free trials; freeware; shareware; freemium software; demos that offer downloadable content.